ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/sve/sve_basics.md

 - Increment a counter for each predicate lane in P0, starting from R3 (the loop index),
 - Set the corresponding lane as “active” (or true) if the index is less than R2.

-If all lanes are inactive, we break the loop.
+If all lanes are inactive, break the loop.

 This example illustrates the logic behind SVE: it keeps the code simple and increases vectorization.